TeklitKidane/WdaseMaryam/README.md

-its easy to navigate to those 8 pages you have next and previous botton in the page on the bottom it's invisble just touch it home button to jump on pages for further try it your self and enjoy my first html code
+its easy to navigate to those 8 pages you have next and previous botton in the page on the bottom it's invisble just touch it home button to jump on pages for further try it your self and enjoy my first html code it is in the link below [(WdaseMaryam.html)]